-Gifts that provide you and your loved ones income can be given to the Vermont Humanities Council (VHC) through our partnership with the Vermont Community Foundation (VCF).
-The foundation holds these trusts and gifts for the benefit of VHC.
+Gifts that provide you and your loved ones income can be given to Vermont Humanities through our partnership with the Vermont Community Foundation (VCF).
+The foundation holds these trusts and gifts for the benefit of Vermont Humanities.
 You could also serve as your own trustee, or use a different third-party trustee, such as a bank or trust company.

 Types of Gifts